 by Rajeev Pathak

-In India, your CIBIL Score has become one of the most powerful financial indicators.
-Whether you are applying for a personal loan, home loan, credit card, business loan, or even for a job, banks and NBFCs first look at your CIBIL score before anything else.
+In India, your CIBIL score has become one of the most powerful financial indicators.
+Whether you are applying for any loan, credit card, or even for a job, banks first look at your CIBIL score.
+If they find that your credit score is not up to the mark, you get perturbed.
+But at the moment, you are at the right spot.
+We will learn How you can Increase Your CIBIL Score in 2026.

 In 2026, with stricter lending norms and AI-driven credit assessment, a low CIBIL score can cost you higher interest rates—or outright rejection.